RYNO8/github-vis/Ryan/README.md

+# Visualisations

-# Visualisation: User following / followers as a graph
+User following / followers as a graph
+Repos and collaborators

-Run `network vis.py`
+Run `main.py`

-You probs need stuff like `flask` installed
+You probs need stuff like `flask` and `github` installed